emptybraces/Blender-MyBestPieMenuEver/README.md

 - Quickly switch between modes.
 With one click, you can enter BoneEdit/WeightPaint mode while selecting the linked armature.
 - Quickly switch selection tool.
 - Quickly editable view/tools/object settings.
-- Quickly open Preference/Console.
+- Quickly openable Preference/Console.
-- Quickly open Import/Export Fbx settings.
+- Quickly openable Import/Export Fbx settings.
+- Quickly openable the directory of the currently opened.
 - Create shortcut for open File/Directory with any path.
-- (Selection history available for selected objects in OBJECT, POSE, EDIT_ARMATURE modes, and change brush.)
 - Switchable language to English <-> SecondLanguage.(Setting in preference)
 - Oneshot changes to Pivot and Transform Orientation.
 - Move 3DCursor on ViewPlane.
+- Quickly switch the UVMap of the active object.
 - Reset all bone transform of selected object.
 - World position/rotation/scale can be copy/paste to selected objects.
 - Viewport camera's current position/rotation/distance can be saved/restored stacablity.